 Nebraska Medicine Governance

-The University of Nebraska Board of Regents is considering a proposal for sole-member governance of Nebraska Medicine, the longstanding primary clinical partner of UNMC.
+The University of Nebraska Board of Regents has approved a proposal for sole-member governance of Nebraska Medicine, the longstanding primary clinical partner of UNMC.

 Since its inception in 1997, Nebraska Medicine has been governed by a dual-member structure between the University of Nebraska Board of Regents and Clarkson Regional Health Services.

-Clarkson approached the Board of Regents in July 2024 with plans to resign its 50% membership rights in Nebraska Medicine, which would leave the University of Nebraska as the sole member.
+Clarkson approached the Board of Regents in July 2024 with plans to resign its 50% membership rights in Nebraska Medicine, which will leave the University of Nebraska as the sole member.

 Key Points You Should Know